rnd-forests/icommerce/README.md

 This service use non-relational database MongoDB to store stream of events or activity logs.
 The database has a single collection for store user activity logs such as: placing order, searching and filtering products, etc. The collection is named `user_activities`.
 Each document inside collection has following structure:

-- `type`: the type of the activity, basicially it's the event name.
+- `type`: the type of the activity, basically it's the event name.
-- `userId`: for some actions performed by a user, the identity of the client is consisdered anonymous.
+- `userId`: for some actions performed by a user, the identity of the client is considered anonymous.
 For example, when users browse the product catalog or view a specific product.
 The value of this `userId` attribute is the hashed value of domain, IP address and user agent where the request is originated.
 - `payload`: the payload of the activity.
 The content of this attribute is quite flexible.
 It depends of each event type.
-We'll dicuss more about this in event collaboration section.
+We'll discuss more about this in event collaboration section.

 ### Development Principles and Patterns